Prof. Deji Akinwande at the White House to receive the U.S. PRESIDENTIAL (PECASE) AWARD by President Obama.

 We are looking for bright, motivated students and scholars to join the group.
 A strong work ethic and an abundance of passion is essential for our research activities.
 Please click here for more information.

-He is a member of IEEE, APS, ACS, and MRS societies.
+He is a Fellow of the IEEE and APS societies.

 Honors and Awards